 How to Make the Fluffiest Couscous

 Couscous is one of the tastiest side dishes around and one of the easiest to prepare in a hurry.
-Whether you're learning how to prepare couscous for a yummy side paired with mini burgers or a making couscous for protein-packed salad to bring to work for lunch, knowing how to cook the food will prove fruitful in the kitchen for many versatile dishes.
-Watch our video demonstration to see how to make the tasty grain, and then try some of our most loved basic couscous recipes, like this couscous with apricot vinaigrette and Moroccan couscous salad.
+Whether you're learning how to prepare couscous for a yummy side paired with mini burgers or adding it to a protein-packed salad, knowing how to cook this tasty grain will prove fruitful in the kitchen for many versatile dishes.
+Watch our video demonstration on making it, and then try some of our most loved basic couscous recipes, like a couscous with apricot vinaigrette and Moroccan couscous salad.

 What You Need